nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Q**: How do I change the save file location?<br>
 **A**: The save file is located at `[JAR file location]/data`.
 We currently do not support changing the save file location.
 <br><br>
-**Q**: The GUI opens off-screen when I have multiple screens.<br>
+**Q**: Why does the GUI open off-screen?<br>
 **A**: This is a known issue with JavaFX when you have multiple screens.
 If you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file before running CM 23 again.
+The remedy is to delete the `preferences.json` file before running Class Manager 2023 again.
 <br><br>
-**Q**: I have found a bug with CM 23, how can I report it?<br>
+**Q**: I have found a bug with Class Manager 2023, how can I report it?<br>
 **A**: Please report the bug by creating a new issue on the [Class Manager 2023 issue tracker](https://github.com/AY2324S1-CS2103T-T11-1/tp/issues).

 --------------------------------------------------------------------------------------------------------------------